nsayed123/terraform-eks_automation/README.md

 6. Change the required values in terraform.tfvars
 7. ingress and cert_manager is included in one single module ingress
 8. When you run terraform infrastructure  it will also deploy superset application
+9. There is one caveat.
+The infrastructure part will take more than 15 mins and the token of the eks will be for 15 mins and it get expired, will get error unauthorized.
+So please rerun the terraform apply. and it will fix the issue.

 ## Run